goblivend/Advent-of-code/2022/README.md

 ### Day 10 :
 Was fun, the first part was very easy and the input I use is quite fun since I avoid most the information to only get a list of int without the name of the instructions so quite happy of the input analysis I did.
 Had a bit of difficulty trying to understand how the part 2 was working but managed to do it so that's ok.

+### Day 11 :
+This one was a bit tricky, the input was way more difficult that usual and the thingy with the overflow was a bit hard to figure out (thx raph for the help).
+For this one managed to change my implementation to use `data` which makes the code way more readable